Niacin (as Niacinamide)

 What is the best form of Niacin (as Niacinamide)?

-What forms of Niacin (as Niacinamide) are available?
+What does Niacin (as Niacinamide) support?

 Ready to formulate with Niacin (as Niacinamide)?